CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/BB-SC/MWLayer/Communication/BB_SomeIP.md

 ## Compose BB(s)
 <!-- Link to required BB(s)
-E.g. BB-SC StateManagement
-BB is a composition of other BBs -->

 ## What is needed to Design and Implement
 <!-- e.g. we expect to have a certain HW capability and or SW environment or Tool support, or a documentation, or an extra audit, or Test, or Compiler, or Prog.
 Language, … -->